meezwhite/OpString/README.md

-# OpString
+# OpStringBuilder

-OpString is a JavaScript library for mapping and executing operations defined by character sequences.
+OpStringBuilder is a simple interface for OpString.